 Bad: An ATS is not a replacement for good recruiting.
 Word-of-mouth and networking in the right channels remains the best source of quality candidates especially in industries or regions that have a shortage of skilled workers.
 The biggest benefit of automating employee screening in your company is that time saved reviewing applications from non-qualified and unqualified candidates can be invested in reaching qualified applicants.

 2. Candidate Engagement

-Good: An ATS improves the branding and image of an employer by showing a level of sophistication in your business practices.
+Good: Using an applicant tracking system for your small business can improve your branding and image by showing a level of sophistication in your business practices.
 Many times it is the first contact a candidate might have with your business and it presents a progressive company image.
 That’s a competitive advantage.
 A company career website that links to an ATS beats submitting an application and resume to an anonymous email hands down.
 But qualified candidates aren’t interested in interacting with your ATS.
 They want your personal touch.

 Bad: “Applicant tracking is to recruiting what order tracking is to sales.
 Tracking an order doesn’t close the sale,” writes a reviewer on Software Advice.
 It organizes process and ensures “things don’t fall through the cracks.”
 Quality employees expect a level of personal engagement beyond automated responses, especially those that merely acknowledge receipt of an application.
 Automated emails should be written so that they read like a human wrote it.
 But they substitute for a personal note or phone call.
 Automated emails merely free up more time to spend with your more promising applicants.

 Good: Automated applicant processing improves implementation and execution of a recruiting strategy.
 It reduces the labor and resources – generally the most expensive cost of recruiting – required to review, screen, and store applications from unqualified candidates.
 It makes a good process better.
 It doesn’t make a bad process good.